L-hodg/Geog418Lab3/README.md

 This next chunk of code will focus on cleaning data, merging the .csv and the spatial data, and subsetting the extent to St. Johns.
 Currently the census data does not have informative column names, making it hard to identify and call on certain variables.
 To remedy this, make a new dataframe containing a list of column names (ensure these are in the correct order).
 We can then apply this list to our csv by setting 'colnames(csv)' equal to the list.

 Census data is unique in that each observation is complete with a GEOUID.
-This number essentially ties the observation to a specific census tract location (Statcan. n.d).
+This number essentially ties the observation to a specific census tract location (Government of Canada,  2017).
 We will create an additional column 'len' using 'nchar()', which counts the number of characters per ID.
 Using '$' after an object/dataframe name allows you to reference a specific column.
 We will see more of this later.
 Observations with less than 8 characters are missing a dissemination area, making them incomplete.
 These will be removed by subsetting our csv to only include rows where 'len' is equal to 8.

 With our census data cleaned and correctly labeled, we can now merge it with the census tract map.
 We will use the 'merge()' function.
 The parameters 'by.x = "DAUID"' and 'by.y = "GEOUID"' tell the function to georeference each observation using its unique Dissemination area ID and Geo ID.
 This filters each observation into its appropriate polygon in the shapefile.
 After our files are merged into one, we can create a new object that is a subset of just values in St.John's by referencing the city name column 'census_DAs$CMNAME'.